sitsbstfrnndz/Healthy-Copter/README.md

 ---

-This README provides pote[UML OOP V1.pdf](https://github.com/sitsbstfrnndz/Healthy-Copter/files/15360581/UML.OOP.V1.pdf)
-ntial contributors and users with a clear view of what the project is about, its key features, and how to get involved.
+This README provides potential contributors and users with a clear view of what the project is about, its key features, and how to get involved.
 Adjustments can be made to suit more technical details or broader project descriptions as necessary.